Medical Cannabis Patients and Caregivers

 How to update a medical cannabis Registry ID.

-Certified and registered patients may specify up to five caregivers to assist in accessing and administering medical cannabis treatments.
+A patient may designate up to five (5) caregivers to assist in purchasing and/or administering their medical cannabis products for them.

-Remember: both the Patient Certification and Registry ID card are valid for up to one year from the original date of your doctor’s certification (except in the case of terminal illness).
-Be sure to keep an eye on the expiration date of your certification!
+The Patient Certification is is valid for up to one year from the original date of your doctor's certification (except in the case of terminal illness).